loosolab/UROPA/README.md

 Usage: uropa [options]

 Available options:

-		-h, --help             	print this help message and further details on the configuration file -i, --input            	filename of configuration file [mandatory] -o, --output           	directory for results of the output file name [current dir] -p, --prefix			prefix for output file [basename of input bed] -r, --reformat         	create an additional compact and line-reduced table as result file -s, --summary          	additional visualisation of results in graphical format will be created -t n, --threads n      	multiprocessed run: n = number of threads to run annotation process
+		-h, --help             	print this help message and further details on the configuration file -i, --input            	filename of configuration file [mandatory] -p, --prefix           	prefix for output files, can include subdirectories [basename of --input] -r, --reformat         	create an additional compact and line-reduced table as result file -s, --summary          	additional visualisation of results in graphical format will be created -t n, --threads n      	multiprocessed run: n = number of threads to run annotation process